- Research & Policy

 A typical incoming class ranges from 30 to 40 students for all three concentrations combined.
 Small classes and a strong sense of community within the Keough School and the University of Notre Dame are hallmarks of the program.

 Classes are in session from late August through the first week of May.
+All MGA students are expected to participate in the program’s summer i-Lab session.

 Most students live in graduate student housing on campus.
 Off campus rental housing also is available.